Auxiliary iterative schemes for the discrete operators on de Rham complex: Two preconditioners

 \subsection{Incomplete LU factorization and sparse approximate inverse preconditioner}

 Incomplete LU (ILU) factorization is a type of preconditioners for general matrices.
 The conventional ILU factors are generated by Gaussian elimination method on a sparse pattern of the origin matrix.
-There are many variations of the conventional ILU to improve its efficiency and parallelism.
-In our recent paper \cite{IterILU}, we propose an iterative ILU factorization in matrix form, which provides a new way to generate the ILU factors in parallel.

-In application the ILU factors in iterative methods, each iteration involves solving two triangular systems $ x = L\setminus(U\setminus b) $.
-Forward or backward substitution method is effective in solving triangular systems, but they are highly sequential, which is a restriction in parallelization.
-In our another recent paper \cite{SAIT}, we proposed a type of spare approximate inverse for triangular matrices based on Jacobi iteration.
-Then the ILU factors $ (L\, ,\,U) $ can be replaced by their approximate inverses $ (M_L\, ,\, M_U) $, and the preconditioning procedure becomes two matrix-vector products $ x = M_L(M_U b) $, which are of fine-grained parallelism.
+There are many variations of the conventional ILU to improve its efficiency and parallelism \cite{MR1990645}.
+In our recent paper \cite{IterILU}, we propose an iterative ILU factorization in matrix form, which provides a parallel way to generate the ILU factors.
+In the application of ILU factors in iterative methods, each iteration involves solving two triangular systems $ x = U\setminus(L\setminus b) $.
+Forward and backward substitution method are effective in solving triangular systems, but they are highly sequential, which is a restriction in parallelization.
+In our another recent paper \cite{SAIT}, we proposed a type of sparse approximate inverse for triangular matrices based on Jacobi iteration.
+Then the ILU factors $ (L\, ,\,U) $ can be replaced by their approximate inverses $ (M_L\, ,\, M_U) $, and the preconditioning procedure becomes two matrix-vector products $ x = M_U(M_L b) $, which are of fine-grained parallelism.
 Furthermore, if we choose proper parameter, the number of nonzeros in $ (M_L\, ,\, M_U) $ can be reduced.
 We present the generation of the sparse aproximate inverse preconditioner in Algorithm \ref{SAIT_Thr}.